mainmatter/playbook/development-process/README.md

 ### Roles

 Our development process functions with flat project teams without dedicated project managers.
+We believe project managers are an organisational anti-pattern as they constitute an intermediary between all other project stakeholders.
+That way, they will make communication less direct and effective and more importantly they will cater to the impression of the project team being split into different groups with competing interests that must all ensure to realize as much of their particular interests as possible which is obviously bad for both morale and overall efficiency.

-For any given iteration one of the team members (a designer or engineer) will take on the role of _"Iteration Lead"_ .
+Instead of bringing in project managers, we recommend that for any given iteration one of the team members will take on the role of _"Iteration Lead"_ .
 That person is responsible for planning the iteration and ensuring smooth execution.
-It is conceptualised as a rotating role so that every team member will assume it every once in a while (unless they opt out).
+It is conceptualised as a rotating role so that every team member will assume it every once in a while (unless they opt out of the rotation).

 Making the iteration lead a rotating role ensures that all team members realise the perspectives of all project stakeholders instead of getting stuck in their